mipear/dwragored/README.md

 ![Map of user journey](dwragored/static/images/docs/userjourney.webp)

-### All user goals

-- Create an account
-- View swimming locations on a map of South Wales
-- Learn about what the website does

-### Returning user goals

-- Log in to own account
-- Post own experience of cold water swimming in South Wales area
-- View other people's post to gain new recommendations
-- Edit and delete own post
-- View own posts to reminisce and reflect on own experiences

 ### Future Development

 - Map for users to be able to input their swim location.
 This would be their precise location as opposed to a trust based map.